 The ODA2 MRS is currently managed as restricted access due to residual MEC.
 A small portion of the site is used for demolition of MEC in support of the restoration program.
-In the future, a portion of the site will continue to be managed as restricted access and the rest of the site will be operational range (as part of a range complex).
+In the future, a

 1.5 WORK PLAN ORGANIZATION